lrassaby/lrassaby.github.io/_posts/2018-07-22-aws-batch-array-jobs.md

 ## Code Deployment

 The first order of business was cleaning up the repository.
-The master branch was out of date with other branches, so I worked with the scientists at Cornell to solve some tech debt.
+The master branch was out of date with other branches, so I worked with the scientists to solve some tech debt.

 Next, I Dockerized the codebase.
 This was complicated by GPU processing, which is architecture-dependent.
 My Mac (with an Intel GPU) wouldn't behave in the same way as AWS (NVIDIA).